Wednesday, August 29, 2018

 Re-Beginning “Copper, the Alchemist, and the Woman in Trousers”

-Two episodes weekly as prelude to an new serial.
+as prelude to a new serial.

 Last week we reached the end of the line, with the final episode for the Jazz Age Wednesdays serial Hullaba Lulu.
 It was a dieselpunk series, set in the Roaring Twenties authored by yours truly, and illustrated by Rob Goldstein.
 It was a wildly fun ride and everyone who was on the train has my heartfelt thanks for being part of the journey.